 Inside the Great Buddha Statue

-You are able to enter the statue where you can see how it was made for a token Y20 fee.
+You are able to enter the statue where you can see how it was made for a token Y20 fee (around 25 cents).
 It’s quite a humbling experience to stand inside and observe the workmanship of a 760 year old statue.

-Once inside you can see the surprisingly complex work that has gone into the construction considering the age.
-To create an icon that size it was cast in 30 separate stages and from the lattice pattern on the interior walls they have been able to tell that many layers of molds were placed on top of each other to create strength.
+Once inside you can see the complex work that has gone into the construction, it is especially impressive considering the age of the statue.
+To create an icon that size it was cast in 30 separate stages and from the lattice pattern on the interior walls they have been able to tell that many layers of moulds were placed on top of each other to create strength.
 A unique method of attachment was used to interlock the pieces called ikarakura.
 Much of the statue is unchanged from the original construction but in 1960 the temple undertook some work to preserve the statue, these included a stainless steel plate at the base and around the neck area you can see where fortified plastic ERP was used to reinforce it.

 The story behind the Warazori